creationix/howtonode.org/articles/arm-chroot-fun.markdown

 Now we have a fully functional Ubuntu system in a single file.

-On webOS the easiest way to put a file on the drive is to use `novacom put`.
+On webOS the easiest way to put a file on the drive is to use `novacom put` (part of the webOS SDK).

     novacom put file://media/internal/UbuntuNatty_armel.img < UbuntuNatty_armel.img